Addressable quantum gates: What can it do?

 \section{What can it do?}

 Using the Bell state creation circuit as a guiding example, we illustrated how textbook quantum circuits can be implemented in this framework.
-We argued that textbook quantum circuits only require hardwired one-sector gates in the sense that the connectivity of the graph is static and definite, i.e. $\calH_{\calT}$ is in a fixed basis state and $\calH_{\calW_I}$ and $\calH_{\calW_O}$ are empty.\\ As argued in the introduction, there exist physical devices that lie beyond the scope of hardwired circuits as they allow for superpositions of causal orders.
-We now describe how such superpositions naturally arise by superposing addresses in AQCs.
+We argued that textbook quantum circuits only require hardwired one-sector gates in the sense that the connectivity of the graph is static and definite, i.e. $\calH_{\calT}$ is in a fixed basis state and $\calH_{\calW_I}$ and $\calH_{\calW_O}$ are empty.

+As argued in the introduction, there exist physical devices that allow for superpositions of causal orders.
+These devices lie beyond the scope of hardwired circuits, in that they cannot be described by the textbook circuit framework without extending the workspace or waiving knowledge about the internal workings of the gates by using all-encompassing gates.
+We now describe how such causal superpositions arise naturally by superposing addresses in AQCs.